AdobeDocs/campaign-classic.en/help/delivery/using/setting-up-mobile-app-channel.md

 To configure the application, you have to collect the technical specifications which define the set of parameters that enable Adobe Campaign and the mobile application to communicate.
 These parameters are:

 * **the integration key**: each application has a unique key.
 This key lets you link the Adobe Campaign service and the mobile application.
-Refer to [General information](#general-information).
+Refer to [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application-in-adobe-campaign.md).
 * **the variables**: define the behavior of the application when you activate the notification.
-Refer to [General information](#general-information).
+Refer to [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application-in-adobe-campaign.md).
 * **the subscription settings**: by default, Adobe Campaign recovers the **@userKey** field that enables you to reconcile mobile devices with the recipients in the database.
 If you want to collect additional data (such as a complex reconciliation key), you can define subscription settings.
-Refer to [Subscription settings](#subscription-settings).
+Refer to [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application-in-adobe-campaign.md).
 * **the sounds** (iOS only): if the selected sound isn't a system sound, the sound file must be embedded into the mobile application.
-Refer to [Application sounds](#application-sounds).
+Refer to [Configuring iOS external account](../../delivery/using/configuring-the-mobile-application.md#configuring-external-account-ios).
 * **the URL of the marketing server and the tracking server**: the Adobe Campaign administrator must provide the application developer with the URLs of the marketing server and the URLs of the tracking server.
 For more on this, refer to: [Integrating Campaign SDK into the mobile application](#integrating-campaign-sdk-into-the-mobile-application).

 ### Creating the service {#creating-the-service}